bxparks/AceTime/USER_GUIDE.md

 that can be represented in this library is 2068-01-19T03:14:07 UTC.

-The `acetime_t` is analogous to the `time_t` type in the standard C library, with 3 major differences:
+The `acetime_t` is analogous to the `time_t` type in the standard C library, with several major differences:

 * The `time_t` does not exist on all Arduino platforms.
+* Some Arduino platforms and older Unix platforms use a 32-bit `int32_t` to represent `time_t`.
-* Modern implementations of the `time_t` type uses a 64-bit `int64_t` to prevent
+* Modern implementations (e.g. ESP8266 and ESP32) use a 64-bit `int64_t` to
-  the "Year 2038" overflow problem.
-Unfortunately, it is too resource intensive to use a 64-bit integer on 8-bit processors.
+  represent `time_t` to prevent the "Year 2038" overflow problem.
+Unfortunately, AceTime cannot use 64-bit integers internally because they are too resource intensive on 8-bit processors.
 * Most `time_t` implementations uses the Unix Epoch of 1970-01-01 00:00:00 UTC.
+  AceTime uses an epoch of 2000-01-01 00:00:00 UTC.

-  It is possible to convert between a `time_t` and an `acetime_t` by adding or subtracting the appropriate number of seconds between the 2 Epoch dates.
-See `LocalDate::kSecondsSinceUnixEpoch`
+It is possible to convert between a `time_t` and an `acetime_t` by adding or subtracting the number of seconds between the 2 Epoch dates.
+This constant is 946684800 and defined by `LocalDate::kSecondsSinceUnixEpoch`.
+Helper methods are available on various classes to avoid manual conversion between these 2
+epochs: `forUnixSeconds()` and `toUnixSeconds()`, and the corresponding `forUnixSeconds64()` and `toUnixSeconds64()` 64-bit versions added in v1.10.

 <a name="LocalDateAndLocalTime"></a>
 ### LocalDate and LocalTime